Photo: Marianne Spellman

 Buck Owens, Merle Haggard, Korn, Lars Finberg.
 Bands and musicians from Bakersfield, California have a tendency of doing things their own way.
 Though he left Bakersfield a while ago, Mr. Lars Aldric Finberg has built a solid reputation as a unique artist and his work in legendary bands A-Frames, The Intelligence and Thee Oh Sees, have helped make him a West Coast elder statesman when it comes to idiosyncratic rock n roll.

-I was listening to a great interview with Joe just today.
+"I got a little bit weird on this one."
+When did you realise it was getting weird?The look they gave me when I was layering the fifth track of vocoder chanting 'universal love/not universal doubt' over no music on "Myopic Blue Heaven".You've recently been playing shows with Protomartyr.
+Highlights of these shows?I was listening to a great interview with Joe just today.
 I'm so impressed by the amount of care and craft that he puts into the lyrics and is able to be both heavy and funny without being too much of either.
 It was a joy to watch the players just rip with finesse.
 It gives you hope to see something be successful simply because it is good.
 We played a sold out show with them in LA and didn't sell a single thing.
 Am Tip: People don't want turquoise shirts.

 'Moonlight Over Bakersfield' is available Dec 1 on In the Red.